dokato/connectivipy/doc/tutorial.rst

     import connectivipy as cp

     """
-    This example reproduce simulation from article:
+    This example reproduces simulation from article:
     Erla S et all (2009) "Multivariate autoregressive model with instantaneous effects to improve brain
                           connectivity estimation"